WalterFootball.com - Detailed NFL Mock Drafts, Player Prospect Rankings, and One of the Largest Mock Draft Databases on the Web

 1. Jadeveon Clowney, DE, South Carolina

-5/18/13: Clowney is NFL-ready phenom who head coach Steve Spurrier has said was ready to turn pro coming out of high school.
-Clowney has been as good as advertised after dominating the SEC in 2012.
-He has a rare skill set with elite speed, strength and athleticism.
-He could turn into the "Andrew Luck" of defensive draft prospects; a high-pick lock who is extremely coveted by every team in the NFL and a safe selection to turn into an elite franchise player.
+8/12/13: Clowney is a NFL-ready phenom who head coach Steve Spurrier said was ready to turn pro coming out of high school.
+Clowney has been as good as advertised after being the No.1 recruit in the nation.
+He dominated the SEC in 2012.
+Clowney has a rare skill set with elite speed, strength and athleticism.
+He could turn into the “Andrew Luck” of defensive draft prospects; a high-pick lock who is extremely coveted by every team in the NFL and a safe selection to turn into an elite franchise player.

 Clowney is extremely strong against the run in taking on offensive linemen.
 He is a stout defender at the point of attack and maintains his gap.

-After being a prep superstar, Clowney was the top recruit in the nation and didn't disappoint as a freshman in 2011.
-He was the SEC Freshman of the Year and a Second-Team All-SEC selection.
+Clowney was the SEC Freshman of the Year and a Second-Team All-SEC selection in 2011.
 He totaled 36 tackles with eight sacks, 12 tackles for a loss and five forced fumbles.
-Clowney did well against top competition including a good game against Georgia's Cordy Glenn.
+Clowney did well against top competition including a good game against Georgia’s Cordy Glenn.

-As Clowney ages and enters an NFL strength and conditioning program, he will continue to add more functional strength.
-While Clowney already is an impact player, the scary part is he has immense upside and seems to be just scratching the surface.
+While Clowney already is an impact player, the scary part is he has immense upside and seems to be just scratching the surface of what he can be.
 Clowney has the physical talent to be a dominant NFL player and is the best defensive prospect to enter the next level since Ndamukong Suh.

 Tuitt was a backup as a freshman, yet had 30 tackles with two sacks.
 The junior could be even more of a force in 2013 now that he has a year of starting experience, but he will see a plethora of double-teams.
 Tuitt has the size to play defensive tackle in a 4-3 defense or defensive end in a 3-4 set.